OpenWebAdvocacy/website/src/posts/break-googles-search-monopoly-without-breaking-the-web.md

 ### 17.4.
 Apple’s Response to the Search Deal

-In response to the DOJ's remedy proposal, Apple's Eddie Cue (Senior Apple Management) testified.
+In response to the DOJ's remedy proposal, Apple's Eddy Cue (Senior Apple Management) testified.

 > I understand that Plaintiffs **seek a remedy that would prevent Apple from receiving any revenue share for distributing Google Search on Apple devices**, and that the proposed remedy would be in place **for the next 10 years**.
 > <cite>[Eddy Cue - In Support of Apple Inc’s Motion to Intervene](https://storage.courtlistener.com/recap/gov.uscourts.dcd.223205/gov.uscourts.dcd.223205.1111.1.pdf)<br>(emphasis added)